On The Partition Regularity of $ax+by = cw^mz^n$: The Existence of Special Ultrafilters

 We observe that if $(S,\diamond)$ is a group and $H \subseteq S$ is a subgroup, then $H$ is a syndetic subset of $S$ if and only if $[S:H] < \infty$.

-\begin{definition} A ring $R$ is a {\bf right (left) homomorphically finite} if for every $r \in R\setminus\{0\}$ the right (left) ideal $rR$ ($Rr$) is a finite index subgroup of $(R,+)$. $R$ is a {\bf homomorphically finite} if for every $r \in R\setminus\{0\}$ the two-sided ideal $RrR$ is a finite index subgroup of $(R,+)$. \end{definition}
+\begin{definition} A ring $R$ is a {\it right (left) homomorphically finite} if for every $r \in R\setminus\{0\}$ the right (left) ideal $rR$ ($Rr$) is a finite index subgroup of $(R,+)$. $R$ is a {\it homomorphically finite} if for every $r \in R\setminus\{0\}$ the two-sided ideal generated by $r$ is a finite index subgroup of $(R,+)$. \end{definition}

-\begin{theorem}[cf. Corollary 1.3.3 in \cite{SkewFields}] Let $R$ be a ring with no zero divisors\footnote{The reader is warned that in \cite{SkewFields} an integral domain is a not necessarily commutative ring with no zero divisors.
+\begin{theorem}[{\cite[Corollary 1.3.3]{SkewFields}}] Let $R$ be a ring with no zero divisors\footnote{The reader is warned that in \cite{SkewFields} an integral domain is a not necessarily commutative ring with no zero divisors.
 Similarly, in \cite{SkewFields} a field refers to a not necessarily commutative division ring.} such that

 Then the localization of $R$ at $R\setminus\{0\}$ is a division ring $D$ and the natural homomorphism $\lambda:R\rightarrow D$ is an embedding. \end{theorem}